ajac-zero/orpheus/docs/features/async-support.md

 Of course, Orpheus has native async support with [tokio](https://tokio.rs/).
 The code remains largely the same as above, except you will want to use the alternative async client and await your requests.

-#### Async Chat Example

-Note: This example needs the tokio runtime.
+> Note: This example needs the tokio runtime.
 Install it with`cargo add tokio -F full`.

 ```rust
 use orpheus::prelude::*;